Tacrolimus

 No treatment

-As part of routine antenatal care, most women will be offered a very detailed scan at around 20 weeks of pregnancy to check the baby’s development.
-No additional monitoring is required due to taking tacrolimus in pregnancy, although transplant recipients are likely to be offered additional blood tests and monitoring of the baby’s wellbeing.
+Women in the UK will be offered a very detailed scan at around 20 weeks of pregnancy as part of routine antenatal care.
+No additional monitoring is required due to taking tacrolimus in pregnancy, although if you’ve had a transplant, you are likely to be offered additional blood tests and monitoring of your baby’s wellbeing.

-Are there any risks to my baby if the father has used tacrolimus?
+Are there any risks to my baby if the father has taken tacrolimus?

 Who can I talk to if I have questions?